This post is sponsored by Gumtree. The content is based on my personal experience and research.

 Daintree Forest & Cape Tribulation

-There are also many road trips from Brisbane.
+There are also many road trips from Brisbane and the Gold Coast.

 South Australia Road Trips